7 Best Lookouts in Blackheath (That You Can Drive To)

 Subscribe to our newsletter and receive Sydney and NSW related tips and ideas straight to your inbox!

-Starting west of the Great Western Highway, here are the seven best Blackheath lookouts you can drive to.
+Starting west of the Great Western Highway, here are the seven best Blackheath lookouts that you can drive to.

 1. Mount Blackheath Lookout